balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 })
 ~~~

-The response message conforms to the basic response message structure, and includes a representation of the retrieved KMS resource object.
+The response message conforms to the basic response message structure, and includes a representation of the retrieved GMBC.

 Response payload definition: